Shunted vs. Non-Shunted

 For fluorescent lights, the majority require a non-shunted design, with instant-start ballasts being the only exceptions.
 T8 fluorescent lamps, however, can be non-shunted instead of shunted with an external wire.

-Many LED designs are compatible with both shunted and non-shunted sockets.
+Many LED designs are compatible with both shunted and non-shunted tombstones.
 Plug-and-play products may require shunted sockets, while most others, especially those using ballast bypass, are compatible with non-shunted sockets.

 STAY UP TO DATE WITH LEDVANCE